 - Rubber wood is the world’s most widely traded tropical hardwood (ITTO, 2017).

-PEFC has had 20 years of experience championing the rights of smallholders and forest operators in Southeast Asia.
-As it has provided chain of custody certification for products originally sourced from forests, like furniture, flooring, paper and packaging, it is also doing the same for natural rubber and rubber wood, whether its end use is for rubber tyres for vehicles or footwear for athletes.
+And just as PEFC provides chain of custody certification for products originally sourced from forests, like furniture, flooring, paper and packaging, we’re ready to do the same for natural rubber and rubber wood, whether its end use is for rubber tyres for vehicles or footwear for athletes.

-PEFC knows that sustainable forest management and chain of custody certifications work together to achieve best practice, by tracking natural rubber and rubber wood from the plantations to the final products.
+PEFC sustainable forest management and chain of custody certifications work together to achieve this, tracking natural rubber and rubber wood from the plantations to the final products.
+It provides independently verified assurance that the certified materials contained in a product originate from sustainably managed and certified rubber plantations.
+PEFC certification is available to all companies that manufacture, process, trade or sell natural rubber and rubber wood products.

 - Company-led procurement policies